offthedial/site/src/pages/faq.md

 - `AEDT` 7am Sunday

 #### What time do tournaments end?
 Tournaments usually last anywhere between 2 and 5 hours (generally around the four hour mark)

 #### Will tournaments be streamed?
 Yes!
 If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
 There will be a five-minute break before the first finals match.
 All finals matches will be streamed as well.

 #### How are disputes/issues resolved?
 All issues are sorted here on discord.

+### Am I able to scrim other teams competing in the tournament?
+Yes!
+We have no issue with you setting up a scrim with other competitors.

 #### Why organization spelled with an 's'?
 While this is an international server, the owner is Australian.
 So you may see many words are spelled differently outside of the United States, namely 'organisation'.